 5. More fraud, and an increase in fraud pressure

 Increases in online orders are inevitably accompanied by increases in fraud.
 When COVID-19 arrived in full force in March 2020, fraud rings were right behind them, knowing that traditional fraud teams were stretched thin and likely working from home.
 Signifyd posts weekly updates to its Fraud Pressure Index to determine how much online fraud is occurring at specific points in time.
 That index broke all records during the pandemic.
 Closing in on late May, fraudulent activity rose more than 320% compared to pre-pandemic levels.
 Although these levels continued to fluctuate for several months, in the early holiday shopping season, they reached heights more than six times pre-pandemic levels.

 6. Greater varieties of fraud

 Not only is more retail fraud being committed, but more types of fraud are appearing as well.
 Just as the COVID-19 pandemic charted a new future of ecommerce, it spurred a new future for fraud.
-As retailers pivoted swiftly by coming up with new ways for consumers to buy — such as curbside and BOPIS — fraudsters found new vulnerabilities to take advantage of.
+As retailers pivoted swiftly by coming up with new ways for consumers to buy — such as curbside and BOPIS buy online pickup in store — fraudsters found new vulnerabilities to take advantage of.
 Fraud rings continued to sharpen their game, turning more frequently to bots (automated software robots) and diversifying their schemes to include scams such as return fraud — taking advantage of return policies and using deception in order to get products for free.
 For example, fraudsters would offer to secure a refund for consumers without the consumer having to return the product.
 The criminals tell the retailer a story about a flawed product that results in a refund from which they take a cut, giving the rest to the customer, who also gets to keep the product in question.